kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 chaging fury subclass must remove stormwight kits

-the hero card in the starting screen does not uptade changes to class (maybe more)

 save 6+ must be save 6 or save >= 6

 some hero classes and features grant skills. those skills may have been picked in another choice nod earlier. if there is such an occurence the logic should accomudate.